psliwa/image-optimizer/README.md

   want to have control how long optimizing lasts.
 For example in some cases optimizing may not be worth when it takes big amount of time.
   Pass `null` in order to turn off timeout.
+* `output_filepath_pattern` (default: `%basename%/%filename%%ext%`) -
+  destination where optimized file will be stored.
+By default it overrides original file.
+There are 3 placehoders: `%basename%`, `%filename%` (without extension and dot) and `%ext%` (extension with dot) which will be replaced by values from original file.
 * `execute_only_first_png_optimizer` (default: true) - execute the first
   successful or all `png` optimizers
 * `execute_only_first_jpeg_optimizer` (default: true) - execute the first successful or all `jpeg` optimizers